yast/yast.github.io/doc/development.md

 the next YaST version will eventually run.
-But Factory is too unstable, we recommend to use [Tumbleweed](https://en.opensuse.org/Portal:Tumbleweed) or the latest openSUSE release — differences in the environment usually aren not big enough to cause trouble.
+But Factory is too unstable, we recommend to use [Tumbleweed](https://en.opensuse.org/Portal:Tumbleweed) or the latest openSUSE release — differences in the environment usually are not big enough to cause trouble.

 To prepare the development environment in Factory or Tumbleweed, install the yast2-devtools package: